nsw42/piju-server/README.md

 * Player: Add ability to specify start index when starting an album
 * Player: Add ability to play individual tracks
 * Player: Add ability to pause/resume
+* Player: Add ability to control volume
+* Bug fix: mpyg321 will sometimes crash with a pexpect EOF - seemingly if calls are made too frequently.
+(Fixed as a side effect of adding MP4 support: each new track gets a new player instance)
+* Bug fix: sometimes ending up with multiple Track entries for a single filepath
+* Bug fix: Better error handling if attempting to play a missing file

 ## Credits